Mal Moore: Athletic director

-As director of athletics, Moore made an indelible mark on one of the nation's most storied athletic programs, leading a department through a period of growth and success both athletically and academically.
-Moore's vision was to make all Crimson Tide athletic teams and student-athletes nationally competitive at the highest level.
-His leadership elevated Alabama's athletic facilities to premier status nationally for all sports.
+As director of athletics, Moore oversaw the athletic department during a period of athletic and academic development, leading the department during a period that included athletic achievements and changes in academic performance measures.
+Moore stated that he sought to make Alabama's athletic programs nationally competitive across all sports.
+During his tenure, Alabama expanded and renovated athletic facilities across multiple sports.

 During Moore's tenure as director of athletics, Alabama produced national championship teams in football, gymnastics, softball, men's golf and women's golf as well as Southeastern Conference championships in football, basketball, baseball, gymnastics, men's and women's golf, men's cross country and softball.
-Alabama athletes earned some of the highest honors the SEC and NCAA have to offer, including SEC Athlete of the Year, SEC Scholar-Athlete of the Year and NCAA Sportsperson of the Year.
-Moore's commitment to excellence has also extended to the classroom as Alabama saw major improvements in scholarship athletic graduation rates and had over 62 Academic All-Americans under Moore's leadership.
-Under Moore's watch, Alabama has produced 19 NCAA Post Graduate Scholarship winners, 11 NCAA Top VIII selections, three NCAA Woman of the Year finalists, two Campbell Trophy finalists, a Campbell Trophy winner and a Wuerffel award winner.
+Alabama athletes received SEC and NCAA honors, including SEC Athlete of the Year, SEC Scholar-Athlete of the Year, and NCAA Sportsperson of the Year awards.
+During Moore's tenure, Alabama reported improvements in scholarship-athlete graduation rates and had more than 62 Academic All-Americans.
+During Moore's tenure, Alabama produced 19 NCAA Post Graduate Scholarship winners, 11 NCAA Top VIII selections, three NCAA Woman of the Year finalists, two Campbell Trophy finalists, a Campbell Trophy winner, and a Wuerffel Award winner.
 In 2011, the Alabama Football team received the Disney Spirit Award for community service.

 Moore directed more than $240 million of capital improvements to University of Alabama athletic facilities.
-Those projects encompassed the entire scope of all Crimson Tide athletic programs and benefited every Alabama student-athlete, coach, and administrator.
+Those projects encompassed facilities used by multiple Crimson Tide athletic programs and affected Alabama student-athletes, coaches, and administrators.
 Throughout his administrative career, Moore worked with a diversified field of constituents, from fellow coaches and former players, to fans and the business community.
 All of those experiences and relationships – in addition to his ability to unify those many constituents – made him uniquely qualified to lead Alabama athletics in the 21st century.

-Moore's dedication to and love of the University of Alabama was recognized on March 28, 2007, when, as a permanent tribute to his lifelong contribution to The University of Alabama, the board of trustees of The University of Alabama officially dedicated the facility formerly known as The Football Building as the Mal M. Moore Athletic Facility.
+Moore's long association with the University of Alabama was recognized on March 28, 2007, when the Board of Trustees officially dedicated the facility formerly known as The Football Building as the Mal M. Moore Athletic Facility.

 In 2011, he was elected to the State of Alabama Sports Hall of Fame for his accomplishments as a coach and an administrator.
 After the completion of the 2011–12 academic and athletic seasons, Moore was named the winner of the John L. Toner Award, given to the nation's best athletic director.
 In 2012, the City of Tuscaloosa honored him and his late wife Charlotte by naming the new Caring Days program the Mal and Charlotte Moore Center, a facility that serves as a day program for adults with Alzheimer's and other memory disorders.